yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/transaction-priorities.md

 2. `Normal-priority` bucket: all other transactions are assigned a priority from this bucket.

-Note that a transaction with any priority P1 from the high-priority bucket can abort a transaction with any priority P2 from the low-priority bucket.
-For example, a transaction with priority 0.1 from the high-priority bucket can abort a transaction with priority 0.9 from the low-priority bucket.
+Note that a transaction with any priority P1 from the high-priority bucket can abort a transaction with any priority P2 from the normal-priority bucket.
+For example, a transaction with priority 0.1 from the high-priority bucket can abort a transaction with priority 0.9 from the normal-priority bucket.

 Priorities are randomly chosen from the applicable bucket.
 However, there are two user configurable session variables that can help control the priority assigned to transaction is a specific session: `yb_transaction_priority_lower_bound` and `yb_transaction_priority_upper_bound`.
 These variables help set lower and upper bounds on the randomly assigned priority that a transaction should receive from the applicable bucket.
 These variables accept a value of `real` datatype in the range [0, 1].
 Also note that the same bounds apply to both buckets.

 {{< note title="All single shard transactions have a priority of 1 in the normal-priority bucket." >}}
 {{</note >}}

 The `yb_get_current_transaction_priority` function can be used to fetch the transaction priority of the current active transaction.
-It returns of the pair `<priority> (bucket)`, where -

-1. `<priority>` is a real in [0, 1] with 9 decimal units of precision.
-2. `<bucket>` is either `Normal` or `High`.
+It outputs a pair `<priority> (bucket)`, where `<priority>` is of a real datatype between [0, 1] with 9 decimal units of precision, and `<bucket>` is either `Normal` or `High`.

 {{< note title="Note">}}
 As an exception, if a transaction is assigned the highest priority possible, that is, a priority of 1 in the high-priority bucket, then a single value _highest priority transaction_ is returned without any real value.
 {{</note >}}

-A transaction's priority is `0.000000000 (Normal priority transaction)` until a transaction is really started.
+A transaction's priority is `0.000000000 (normal-priority transaction)` until a transaction is really started.

 ## Examples

+The following examples demonstrate how to set priorities for your transactions and get the current transaction priority.

 1. Create a table and insert some data.